different-ai/embedbase/README.md

 pip install embedbase uvicorn
 ```

-And write a basic boilerplate code:
+And write a basic boilerplate code in `main.py`:

 ```py
 from embedbase import get_app